TakoyakiTsunami/STiGAIDatingSim/README.md

 # STiGAIDatingSim
-Final Project for Special Topics in Game AI
+Final Project for EECS 396: Special Topics in Game AI with Ian "Motherfucking" Horswill.